D-Kachroo/AutoPay_plus/README.md

 # AutoPay+
 ## By: David Kachroo (CFM @ UWaterloo)

-A Smart Payment & Credit Scheduling Optimizer
+A Smart Payment and Credit Scheduling Optimizer